Kostya-Gladkiy/WhatsAppPlus/readme.md

 * Added Nepali localization.
 * Fixed several bugs, including an issue where automatic reading of new messages in an open conversation was not working for some users.

-### Version 1.5.0
+### Version 1.5.0 ###

-*Added a keyboard shortcut to change the speed of the voice message being played.
+* Added a keyboard shortcut to change the speed of the voice message being played.
 The default gesture is ctrl+s.
 The gesture will only work when a voice message is playing in an open chat.
 * Added a keyboard shortcut to pause a voice message that is playing.
 The default gesture is alt+p.
 The function will only work when a voice message is playing in an open chat.
 * Now the announcement of a new message in an open chat can be enabled not only until NVDA is restarted, but also forever.

-### Version 1.4.0
+### Version 1.4.0 ###

 * Adapted to the latest version of WhatsApp.
-* The function of automatic announcements of new messages in the chat has been added.
-By default, this function is activated by pressing ALT+L. The feature remains active only until NVDA is restarted.
-There may be stability issues if too many new messages.
+* Added automatic reading of new messages in open chat.
+By default, this feature is activated by pressing ALT+L. The feature remains active only until NVDA is restarted.
+May have stability issues if there are too many new messages.
 * Added French localization.

-### Version 1.3.0
+### Version 1.3.0 ###

 * The description of the links attached to the message will now be read.
 * Now the duration of voice messages will be announced.